Aaron-Cunningham/Bank-Management-System/Docs/README.md

 This will include all the assumptions I've made for my project.
 1) When using search, I've made the assumption that it isn't ***Case sensitive***.
 So when inputting the first name it can be either 'john' or 'John'.
-2) When using withdraw, a £5 will be added to the account if they go over their overdraft limit.
+2) When using withdraw, a £5 will be added to the account if they go ***over*** their overdraft limit.
-3) For methods in the Edit class I've searched for account by account number to mix it up.
+3) For methods in the Edit class I've searched for an account by account number to mix it up.
 4) Within my edit.py I've implemented a method called account checker that checks if an account exits.
 5) edit.py file has classes inside it that refers to editing a client, from first name, last name, occupation and adding a client.